For more information on the Parkinson’s Europe and Music Care partnership, visit Parkinson’s Europe website.

 Now, people living with Parkinson’s in Europe are invited sign up for a free month-long trial of the app.

-The trial is open to people with Parkinson’s from all over Europe, and more information can be found in a range of different languages on the EPDA website.
+The trial is open to people with Parkinson’s from all over Europe, and more information can be found in a range of different languages on Parkinson’s Europe website.
 Participants will be asked to fill out a feedback questionnaire detailing their experience using the service.

 Do you have experience of music therapy for Parkinson’s?
 Let us know in the comments.